 Bone-In Barbeque is back in a big – and permanent – way.
 Chef Scott Hall, owner of Scott Hall Catering and the Bone-In Artisan BBQ on Wheels food truck (featured in GQ and Smithsonian magazines as well the Cooking Channel, Bravo and the Travel Channel) announces a new brick-and-mortar location for Bone-In Barbeque, bearing the distinction of being the first restaurant to locate in the growing BullStreet neighborhood.

 Bone-In Barbeque will be located in the historic Ensor Research Laboratory building, adjacent to the entry plaza of Spirit Communications Park (home of the Columbia Fireflies Minor League Baseball team), with roll-up garage doors and a large outdoor patio where guests can meet up for a local beer or craft cocktail before and after games.
-Barring any unexpected delays, Bone-In Barbeque anticipates opening its doors in Fall 2017.
+Barring any unexpected delays, Bone-In Barbeque anticipates opening its doors in Winter 2017-18.

 At 3,600 square feet, the casual dining restaurant will feature a sizable bar with a formidable cocktail program – a departure from the typical Southern BBQ restaurant – with relaxed indoor seating and a spacious outdoor patio that extends out on the ballpark plaza.
 A private dining room is planned to accommodate 15-20 guests for intimate group dinners, small receptions and business meetings.